platformio/platformio-docs/userguide/cmd_settings.rst

 .. code-block:: bash

     $ platformio settings reset
-    The settings have been reseted!
+    The settings have been reset!

     Name                            Value [Default]   Description
     ------------------------------------------------------------------------------------------